 Aside from the varying reason codes, different card networks have unique chargeback time limits.
 Do well to review the dispute notification or Chargeback Debit Advice Letter from your bank for your response procedure.

-Stage #2: Plan - gather relevant documentation
+Step #2: Plan - gather relevant documentation

 It bears repeating that to win a chargeback representment, you must have compelling evidence that establishes the validity of the said transaction.
 Such documentation can differ depending on the bank, card brand, and stated chargeback reason code.